paldepind/flyd/README.md

 ```

 Clicks events will now flow down the `clicks` stream and WebSockets messages
-down the `message` stream.
+down the `messages` stream.

 ### Dependent streams

 Streams can depend on other streams.
 Instead of calling `stream` with a value
 as in the above examples we can pass it a function.
-The function can calculate
+The function calculates a
-a value based on other streams.
-Flyd automatically collects the streams dependencies
+value based on other streams.
+Flyd automatically collects the streams
-and updates it whenever a dependency changes.
+dependencies and updates it whenever a dependency changes.

 ```javascript
 // Create two streams of numbers